 Nearly a century ago, two young English aviators named William Alcock and Arthur Brown made the first nonstop transatlantic flight, and landed in a bog.
 They didn’t mean to end up there—they thought it looked like a nice, flat field.
 So rather than skittering down a smooth patch of green, their mistake meant the record-setting trip from Newfoundland to western Ireland came to a nose-down in a sea of peaty muck.

-Today the site of this significant event is marked by some concrete ruins, a peculiar egg-shaped cairn, and a herd of sheep.
-It’s only accessible down a tiny, poorly marked road full of potholes (pray you don’t meet another visitor coming the other way), in a windswept, desolate place that belies the importance of this turning point in aviation history.
+Today the site of this significant event is marked by some concrete ruins, a peculiar egg-shaped cairn, and a herd of sheep in a windswept, desolate place that belies the importance of this turning point in aviation history.
+Recently, greater efforts have been made to improve the accessibility on the site, with a three-mile circular walk around the several stopping points marked by information boards and viewfinders.

 The level of bravery involved in flying a flimsy, open-cockpit, bi-plane across the Atlantic is hard to comprehend in this age of quotidian air travel, and the achievement of transatlantic telegraphy seems trivial when compared to our ubiquitous mobile phone connections.
 But groundbreaking events like Alcock and Brown’s crossing should not be so easily forgotten or neglected.
 It may be just an odd egg in a muddy bog, but it represents a major milestone.